Last Updated on May 17, 2023 by Matt

 Shift the scooter to the highest gear

-Check the user’s manual for an explanation of how to shift the scooter into a higher gear and see if this unlocks some more of its power.
+Consult your user’s manual to learn how to shift the scooter into a higher gear, potentially unlocking more power.

 Swap the built-in battery for a higher-voltage battery